CIAMOD/polypart/README.md

 ## 👥 Authors

 - ***Sergio Herreros Pérez***, Institute for Research in Technology, ICAI, Comillas Pontifical University
-- ***José Portela González***, Department of Quantitative Methods and Institute for Research in Technology, ICADE, Comillas Pontifical University
+- ***José Portela González***, Department of Quantitative Methods, ICADE, Comillas Pontifical University and Institute for Research in Technology, IIT, Comillas Pontifical University
 - ***David Alfaya Sánchez***, Department of Applied Mathematics and Institute for Research in Technology, ICAI, Comillas Pontifical University
 - ***Jaime Pizarroso Gonzalo***, Department of Telematics and Computing and Institute for Research in Technology, ICAI, Comillas Pontifical University, and Santalucía Chair of Analytics for Education.